The Role of mRNA

 Our mRNA Investigational Medicines

 Translate Bio is developing transformative mRNA therapies to treat diseases caused by protein or gene dysfunction, and to generate protective immunity in the case of vaccines.

-We believe that our MRT platform is broadly applicable across multiple diseases in which the production of a desirable protein can have a therapeutic effect.
+We believe that our MRTTM platform is broadly applicable across multiple diseases in which the production of a desirable protein can have a therapeutic effect.
 We are initially focused on restoring the expression of intracellular and transmembrane proteins, areas that have eluded conventional protein therapeutics, in patients with genetic diseases where there is high unmet medical need.
-We have observed successful production of desired proteins through multiple routes of administration in preclinical studies, which may allow us to develop MRT product candidates for the treatment of a wide range of rare and non-rare diseases.
+We have observed successful production of desired proteins through multiple routes of administration in preclinical studies, which may allow us to develop MRTTM product candidates for the treatment of a wide range of rare and non-rare diseases.

 Advantages of mRNA Medicines

 mRNA therapy is engineered to deliver mRNA encoding natural, functional proteins that replace defective or missing proteins, or generate protective immunity. mRNA medicines have potential advantages, including that it:

 - restores gene expression without entering the cell nucleus or changing the genome;